 This test is done easily at home and then mailed directly to the lab.
 The results will be sent back to us and then mailed to you.
-When you receive the results, call us at 1-888-337-0511 to set up your free professional health consultation.
+When you receive the results, we will contact you to set up your free professional health consultation.
 We will review your results and answer all your questions.

 The Hair Mineral Analysis Test from Analytical Research Labs measures 19 important minerals, and toxic metals (lead, aluminum, mercury, etc.).
 Mineral content of the hair reflects the mineral content of the body's tissues.